JWilliams2001-hub/Forecast_Strategy/README.md

 pip install -r requirements.txt
 ```

-**Data setup:** The notebook reads from a `local_data/` directory that is not included in the repo.
-Create it and place the following files there:
+**Data setup:** This repo does **not** contain the Bloomberg source data.
+You must supply your own licensed copies.
+Create a `local_data/` directory at the repo root and place the following files there:

 ```
 local_data/